ibm-cloud-docs/virtual-servers/vsi_faqs_reserved.md

 {: #what-happens-if-i-don-t-need-my-reserved-virtual-server-instances-anymore-}
 {: faq}

-You can reclaim reserved virtual server instances, but you cannot cancel reserved capacity.
+You can reclaim reserved virtual server instances, but you can't cancel reserved capacity.

 ## Does the reservation include everything that I configured into my virtual server instance?
 {: #does-the-reservation-include-everything-i-configured-into-my-virtual-server-instance-}